kubernetes/website/docs/concepts/workloads/controllers/replicationcontroller.md

 ### Bare Pods

 Unlike in the case where a user directly created pods, a ReplicationController replaces pods that are deleted or terminated for any reason, such as in the case of node failure or disruptive node maintenance, such as a kernel upgrade.
 For this reason, we recommend that you use a ReplicationController even if your application requires only a single pod.
 Think of it similarly to a process supervisor, only it supervises multiple pods across multiple nodes instead of individual processes on a single node.
-A ReplicationController delegates local container restarts to some agent on the node (e.g., Kubelet or Docker).
+A ReplicationController delegates local container restarts to some agent on the node (for example, Kubelet or Docker).

 ### Job

 Use a [`Job`](/docs/concepts/jobs/run-to-completion-finite-workloads/) instead of a ReplicationController for pods that are expected to terminate on their own
-(i.e. batch jobs).
+(that is, batch jobs).

 ### DaemonSet